schuppo/PasswordStrengthPackage/README.md

 - contains mixed case characters

 #History
+**[0.4.1]**
-- **[0.4.1]** The package works properly now when other extensions of laravel's validator are implemented (like [unique-with](https://github.com/felixkiss/uniquewith-validator)).
-Unfortunately the implementation of localized response messages didn't work out, so they are english only untill now.
-If someone has an idea how to solve this problem, just let me know.
+- The package works properly now when other extensions of laravel's validator are implemented (like [unique-with](https://github.com/felixkiss/uniquewith-validator)). .
+- The package is able to take localization overwrites now as described in the [laravel docs](http://laravel.com/docs/localization#overriding-package-language-files)
+**[0.3.1]**
-- **[0.3.1]** Fixed: Package validator doesn't overwrite custom validation errror messages any more.
+- Fixed: Package validator doesn't overwrite custom validation errror messages any more.
 Not functional tested though because I have no clue how to set up a test which controls the passing of variables from the password strength package to the native validator INSIDE the package's test folders.
 Any suggestions?

 #Documentation